Keynote Speakers - ICCFN 2025

 Claudio Agostino Ardagna is Full Professor with the Università degli Studi di Milano, the Director of the CINI National Lab on Data Science, and co-founder of Moon Cloud srl.
 His research interests are in the areas of cloudedge security and assurance, distributed systems and ML/AI certification, and data science, where he published more than 150 contributions in international journals, conference/workshop proceedings, and chapters in international books.
 He is the winner of the ERCIM (European Research Consortium for Informatics and Mathematics) WG STM 2009 Award for the Best Ph.D.
 Thesis on Security and Trust Management.
 He has been invited professor at Université Jean Moulin Lyon 3.
 He has been visiting researcher at Beijing University of Posts and Telecommunications, Khalifa University, George Mason University.
 He is member of the Steering Committee of IEEE Transactions on Cloud Computing, member of the editorial board of the IEEE Transactions on Cloud Computing and IEEE Transactions on Services Computing, and secretary of the IEEE Technical Committee on Services Computing.
 He has been Program Chair in several international conferences and workshops in the area of distributed systems, and security and privacy. https://ardagna.di.unimi.it/

-Dr. Sherif Abdelwahed
+Prof. Sherif Abdelwahed

 Virginia Commonwealth University (VCU), USA